Francesco Repetto: Biography

 The links of solidarity that radiated out from Genoa to various localities allowed for an almost regular arrival of funds essential to the survival of thousands of Jews in central and northern Italy during the German occupation.
 Father Repetto developed many contacts with Father Giuseppe Bicchierai in Milan who was also secretary to the Cardinal.
-Schuster was a valuable contact as he was chaplain at the Milan's prison of San Vittore.
+Schuster was a valuable contact as he was chaplain at Milan's prison of San Vittore.
 In Turin, contacts were with Monsignor Vincenzo Barale, secretary of the Cardinal.
 In Florence, Cardinal Dalla Costa delegated his secretary, Monsignor Giacomo Meneghello and the Rector of the Seminary, Monsignor Enrico Bartoletti, along with Father Leto Casini, Father Cipriano Ricotti, Father Giulio Facibeni, Giorgio La Pira and Adone Zoli as contacts.

-The list of local contacts is extensive, including Father Raimondo Viale in Borgo San Dalmazzo, Father Bruno Beccari and Giuseppe Moreali in Nonantola, Giorgio Nissim and Father Arturo Paoli in Lucca, Mario Finzi in Bologna, fathers Aldo Brunacci and Rufino Nicacci in Assisi, Father Maria Benedetto, Angelo De Fiore, Settimio Sorani, and Sorani's assistant Giuseppe Levi in Rome.
-Among the best known couriers in the project was cyclist and eventual Tour de France champion Gino Bartali.
+The list of local contacts is extensive, including Father Raimondo Viale in Borgo San Dalmazzo, Father Bruno Beccari and Giuseppe Moreali in Nonantola, Giorgio Nissim and Father Arturo Paoli in Lucca, Mario Finzi in Bologna, fathers Aldo Brunacci and Rufino Nicacci in Assisi, Father Maria Benedetto, Angelo De Fiore, Settimo Sorani, and Sorani's assistant Giuseppe Levi in Rome.
+Among the best-known couriers in the project was cyclist and eventual Tour de France champion Gino Bartali.